openlayers/openlayers/CONTRIBUTING.md

 Please ask questions about using the library on [Stack Overflow using the tag 'openlayers'](https://stackoverflow.com/questions/tagged/openlayers).

-When you want to get involved and discuss new features or changes, please use [the mailing list](https://groups.google.com/forum/#!forum/openlayers-dev).

 ## Submitting Bug Reports

 Please use the [GitHub issue tracker](https://github.com/openlayers/openlayers/issues).
 Before creating a new issue, do a quick search to see if the problem has been reported already.